Counterculture: United States

 In the United States, the movement divided the population.
 To some Americans, these attributes reflected American ideals of free speech, social equality, world peace, and the pursuit of happiness; to others, they reflected a self-indulgent, pointlessly rebellious, unpatriotic, and destructive assault on the country's traditional moral order.
 Authorities banned the psychedelic drug LSD, restricted political gatherings, and tried to enforce bans on what they considered obscenity in books, music, theater, and other media.

-The counterculture has been argued to have diminished in the early 1970s, and some have attributed two reasons for this.
+The counterculture has been argued to have diminished in the early 1970s, and some have attributed this to two reasons.
 First, it has been suggested that the most popular of its political goals—civil rights, civil liberties, gender equality, environmentalism, and the end of the Vietnam War—were "accomplished" (to at least some degree); and also that its most popular social attributes—particularly a "live and let live" mentality in personal lifestyles (including, but not limited to the "sexual revolution")—were co-opted by mainstream society.
 Second, a decline of idealism and hedonism occurred as many notable counterculture figures died, the rest settled into mainstream society and started their own families, and the "magic economy" of the 1960s gave way to the stagflation of the 1970s—the latter costing many in the middle-classes the luxury of being able to live outside conventional social institutions.
-The counterculture, however, continues to influence social movements, art, music, and society in general, and the post-1973 mainstream society has been in many ways a hybrid of the 1960s establishment and counterculture.
+The counterculture, however, continues to influence social movements, art, music, and society in general, and post-1973 mainstream society has, in many ways, been a hybrid of the 1960s establishment and counterculture.

-The counterculture movement has been said to be rejuvenated in a way that maintains some similarities from the Counterculture of the 1960s, but it is different as well.
+The counterculture movement has been said to have been rejuvenated in ways that preserve some similarities to the 1960s counterculture, but it is also different.
 Photographer Steve Schapiro investigated and documented these contemporary hippie communities from 2012 to 2014.
 He traveled the country with his son, attending festival after festival.
 These findings were compiled in Schapiro's book Bliss: Transformational Festivals & the Neo Hippie.
 One of his most valued findings was that these "Neo Hippies" experience and encourage such a spiritual commitment to the community.